CESOP reporting: rules, thresholds and who must file

 - Post office giro institutions

-The reporting trigger is the 25 cross-border payments per payee per quarter threshold.
-Once that threshold is hit for a single payee in a single quarter, every cross-border payment to that payee in that quarter becomes reportable — not just the ones above 25.
+The reporting trigger is the more-than-25 cross-border payments per payee per calendar quarter threshold.
+Once a single payee crosses 25 in a single quarter, every cross-border payment to that payee in that quarter becomes reportable — not just the ones after the 25th.

 4. What data is reported

-The CESOP XML schema (CESOP-XSD-v4.04 at the time of writing) carries, per cross-border payment:
+The CESOP XML schema (version 4.x at the time of writing) carries, per reportable cross-border payment:

-- Payee identification — name, IBAN/account identifier, BIC, address, VAT number where known
+- Payee identification — name, IBAN or other account identifier, BIC, address, and VAT/tax number where known

 - Payment amount and currency

-- Member-state-of-payee designation, derived from IBAN/BIC routing logic
+- The member state of the payee, derived from the IBAN/BIC routing logic

 5. The Freedom-of-Services problem